 It is clear that responsible investment is an issue investors take seriously – a recent Coller Barometer found that one quarter of private equity investors around the world see ESG considerations as an essential component of a decision to commit to a new fund.
 The proportion is even higher in Europe, with over a third of LPs taking this view.

 Since we ourselves became PRI signatories in 2014, we have committed ourselves fully to implementing its guiding Principles.
-We were very pleased to have achieved an A+ rating for all rated modules in our latest PRI Assessment Report (2019).
+We are very pleased to have achieved an A+ rating for both the Strategy & Governance (2017, 2018, 2019 and 2020) and Indirect Private Equity modules in our last three PRI Assessment Reports (2018, 2019 and 2020).

 The PRI's six principles of responsible investment